AbhishekRH/tab-organizer-frontend/Privacy-Policy.md

 ## 3. Data Sharing
 - Tab titles and URLs are sent to our AI service (Gemini API) to categorize and group your tabs.
-- The AI processes this data temporarily for tab grouping and does not store it permanently for any other use.
+- The AI processes this data temporarily for soley for the purpose of tab categorization.

 ## 4. Data Retention
 - Tab data is temporarily processed on our server for AI grouping.